shopware/docs/resources/guidelines/testing/store/README.md

 * **[Store description German/English](../store/quality-guidelines-apps/README.md#app-descriptions-in-your-shopware-account)** - The app store description includes several points if the app can be used only in a specific country, so leave this clearly in the description.
 The German description is only mandatory if the app is to be offered in the German market.
 Furthermore, there must always be at least two images of the app in English, e.g., of the storefront and the admin.

-* **[Translations managed admin](../store/quality-guidelines-apps/README.md#fallback-language)** - The app must be available in all languages specified in your account.
+* **[Translations managed admin](../store/quality-guidelines-apps/README.md#fallback-language)** - We check if the app is available in all languages specified in your account.
 However, it is important that English is fallback if the app does not support any other language.

 * **[API validation](../store/quality-guidelines-apps/README.md#api-or-payment-apps)** - If access data is required for the app - for example, an API key; a button must be implemented with which the customer can check the data if this is technically possible.